yasserglez/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk activity_pattern_day_of_week](figure/activity_pattern_day_of_week-1.png)

 The maximum average number of steps is higher during weekdays (around 200) than on weekends (around 150).
-However, the data suggests an increase of the activity on weekends between the 1000 and 2000 5-minute intervals.
+However, the data suggest an increase of the activity on weekends between the 1000 and 2000 5-minute intervals.